infotexture/ofexport/my-scripts/My-Examples.md

 The examples below can be run from a script such as `./ofexport-all.sh` (see also `../documentation/examples.md`)

-# Export just the remaining projects and tasks (pruned, EXCLUDING done)
+# AUTOEXPORT: Just the remaining projects and tasks (pruned, EXCLUDING done)

     ofexport -T taskpaper-lite-done -o ~/Desktop/OmniFocus-tasks_remaining.todo -a prune -E -a done=any